How Freshome Reached 4 Million Monthly Pageviews: A Success Story in Niche Domination

 Starting a blog today

-If you were 20 again, would you start over in this space, today, in the midst of the fierce competition?
+If you were 20 again, would you start over in this space today, in the midst of fierce competition?

 Well, I think I would need much more resources than I did in 2007 (when I initially started).
-For me, I would say, starting then meant I had perfect timing – blogs were gaining authority.
-If you started a blog back then, you didn’t have to worry about mobile versions, tablet versions, profiles on dozens of social networks.
+For me, starting then meant I had perfect timing – blogs were gaining authority.
+If you started a blog back then, you didn’t have to worry about mobile versions, tablet versions, or profiles on dozens of social networks.

-Nowadays, running a blog requires you to be present on a large number of sites, having original content, commenting, responding to e-mails from readers, running different profiles on social networks.
+Nowadays, running a blog requires you to be present on a large number of sites, create original content, comment, respond to emails from readers, and manage different profiles on social networks.
 That’s a lot of work.

 So to answer your question, no, I wouldn’t start over.
 Today there are better opportunities, especially in the mobile world.
-It wouldn’t be wise for me to invest in blogging today when you have areas in which those resources would be put to far better use and enjoy faster growth.
+It wouldn’t be wise for me to invest in blogging today when you have areas where those resources would be put to better use and enjoy faster growth.
 I always try to find a rising industry.

-Let’s say you do start afresh, if not an architectural/interior design area, what niche would you write about?
+Let’s say you do start afresh.
+If not in the architectural/interior design area, what niche would you write about?
 And how would you promote the site?

 Also, about the niche… I’d like to point out that, if you’re doing your job right, most niches can be profitable.
 What matters is reporting relevant news, doing it daily, with an original voice, and being patient.